phatt-23/ALG2-project/README.md

 There are examples prepared.

 But first build the project by simply calling a Makefile.
+(using more cores)
 ```
-make
+make -j 5
 ```

-There's also the file `./treeees.html` that you can open in the browser and look at the graphs.
+There's also the file `./treeees.html` that you can open in the browser and look at the found MSTs.

 ### Examples